immortalityidle/immortalityidle.github.io/README.md

 This game is open source, so use the code as much as you want.
 Please keep anything you derive from this code open as well.

-This project was generated with Angular version 13.3.3, so use "ng serve" to run locally, "ng build" to create deployables.
+This project was generated with Angular version 13.3.3.
+Use "ng serve" to run locally, "npm run build" to create deployables.